Everyone welcome! Join us for in-person worship or live stream online

 What happens after worship?

-Following our 9:00 worship (10:00 AM during the summer months) St. Paul’s offers a time of coffee, juice, breakfast treats, and fellowship.
-From September – May, “Coffee Hour” is from 10 – 10:30 A.M.
-In the summer, it begins at 11:00 A.M.
+Following our 10:00 am worship, St. Paul’s offers a time of coffee, juice, breakfast treats, and fellowship.
 It’s a great opportunity to meet some of the members and other visitors.

 Also after worship, and if you care to do so, Pastor Greg very much likes to welcome you for stopping to visit with us.
 Just check in with him.